jakobilab/circtools/docs/Circtest.rst

       -C FILTER_COUNT, --filter-count FILTER_COUNT
                             Number of CircRNA reads that each sample specified via -s has to contain [Default: 5]

     Output options:
       -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-                            The output directory for files created by circtest [Default: .]
+                            The output directory for files created by circtools [Default: .]
       -n OUTPUT_NAME, --output-name OUTPUT_NAME
-                            The output name for files created by circtest [Default: circtest]
+                            The output name for files created by circtools [Default: circtest]
       -m MAX_PLOTS, --max-plots MAX_PLOTS
                             How many of candidates should be plotted as bar chart?